2018 board of directors:

 With a “one mile diet” approach to sourcing art materials, Sharon works to discover the inherent material potential in a local landscape.
 Involving community in connecting traditional hand techniques with invasive species and garden waste she creates site-specific installations that become ecological interventions.
 Graduating from Emily Carr Institute of Art and Design in 1996 she began working materials from the land in 1999 and has exhibited and engaged communities with her practice in Ireland, Spain, Mexico and throughout the United States.
 At home in Vancouver Canada, Sharon works with Vancouver Park Board, Stanley Park Ecology Society, Artstarts, Community Arts Council of Vancouver and Environmental Youth Alliance.
 Sharon is a member of MOPARRC, the artist collective that activates the Means of Production garden -a community garden that grows art materials.
 Sharon has received Canada Council and British Columbia Arts Council grants and was the 2010 recipient of the Brandford/ Elliott International Award for Excellence in Fibre Arts and Vancouver Mayor’s Arts Award for Studio Design: emerging artist.

 Rebecca Graham is a weaver and artist of mixed northern European ancestry, and the third generation of her family born in Coast Salish Territory.
-She studied in environmental ethics and agriculture at the University of British Columbia and abroad and holds a BFA from the Nova Scotia College of Art and Design.
-Rebecca’s work explores the relationship between our species, other species and the land through the history and practice of flax for linen, woven structures, and skins.
+She studied environmental ethics and agriculture at the University of British Columbia and abroad and holds a BFA from the Nova Scotia College of Art and Design.
+Rebecca’s work explores the relationship between humans, other species and the land through the history and practice of flax for linen, woven structures, and skins.
 Rebecca has been the artistic director of the EartHand Gleaners Society since 2014.
 In 2016, she was the recipient of a Mayor’s Art Award as the Emerging Artist in Craft and Design.